ramonmeza/WikiBlog/README.md

-# WikiBlog
+# wikiBlog

 A fun way to express your opinions and tamper with other peoples' in real-time.

 ## Live Demo
-Live demo hosted here: coming soon...
+Live demo hosted here: http://ramonmeza-001-site1.htempurl.com

 ## Getting Started